Tungiasis: Treatment

 As the disease is self-limiting, at least when exposure to the parasite is limited, management is mostly confined to treatment.
 Due to the secondary infection that can cause serious medical issues, the recommended course of action upon diagnosis is a surgical extraction of the fleas followed by the application of a topical antibiotic.
 Care should be taken to avoid tearing the flea during the extraction procedures as severe inflammation will result.
 The same will occur if part of the flea is left behind.
 Sterile equipment should always be used, as contaminated instruments could act as mechanical vectors for pathogens to enter the body.

 There is no drug that has proven to be effective against embedded fleas.
 Oral niridazole was once considered a therapeutic drug, but well-designed studies are lacking and, given the severe adverse effects, this is one drug that is likely to cause more harm than good.
 However, it has some anecdotal evidence of lysing the fleas altogether.
 Oral ivermectin is considered by some in endemic areas to be a panacea against the fleas but studies using high doses have failed to validate this hypothesis.
 Other drugs such as topical ivermectin and metrifonate have been somewhat successful, but not enough to be significant.
 [2,5] For superinfections, trimethoprim, sulfamethoxazole, metronidazole, amoxicillin, (with/without clavulanate) have been used successfully, though these treat only secondary infections.

 Successful topical treatments also include cryotherapy and electrodesiccation of the lesion.
 If formaldehyde, chloroform, or DDT are used topically, care should be taken when dealing with the resulting morbidity.
 The T. penetrans flea can also be suffocated using occlusive petrolatum, while Vaseline will kill the organism as well, most likely due to suffocation as the stigmata would be covered.
 The gum of the mammee apple (Mammea americana), a fruit that also goes by the name Saint Domingo apricot, has also been used to kill the chigoe flea, though this has not been reported in the main T. penetrans literature.

+Topical treatment with low-viscosity dimethicone silicone oils, commonly used for head lice, is an emerging and effective method for suffocating parasites without the use of toxins.
+The World Health Organization has recognized this treatment as both highly effective and safe, based on extensive research and its application in severe cases of parasitic infestations.
+These low-cost oils have demonstrated a strong track record in the global treatment of even treatment-resistant head lice, making them a promising option for addressing this neglected tropical disease.

 Even without treatment, the burrowed fleas will die within five weeks and are naturally sloughed off as the skin sheds.